-When you're signed in and interact with some Google services, such as leaving comments on a YouTube video or reviewing a song in Play, your name and photo appear next to your activity.
-We may also display this information in ads depending on your Shared endorsements setting.
+When you're signed in and interact with some Google services, like leaving comments on a YouTube video or reviewing an app in Play, your name and photo appear next to your activity.
+We may also display this information in ads, depending on your Shared Endorsements setting.